Skip to Content

 Conclusion

-However, challenges like light pollution and collisions threaten their journeys.
+However, modern challenges such as light pollution and building collisions threaten these incredible journeys.

-Understanding their strategies and tracking their paths can guide conservation efforts, ensuring these nocturnal travelers continue their celestial journeys safely for generations to come.
+By understanding their navigation and supporting conservation efforts, you can help guarantee these nocturnal travelers continue their extraordinary migrations for generations to come.

 Avatar for Mutasim Sweileh